Warning: The article you are about to read is canon.

 Furry Fandom: They live in the sewers of Neo New York.
 Surprisingly, they're actually treated pretty fairly - they're decent people (some hostility towards the "norms" aside, and that's required for the standard post-apocalypse sewer-dweller template), rather intelligent and insightful.
 Barkley's a dick to them, but he's a dick to everyone in this game.
 All in all, they come off far better here than in, say, Kingdom of Loathing.

-The terms bishi and ganjin, among others, are also used.
+The terms "bishie" and "ganjin", among others, are used.

 Healing Hands: Wilford Brimley can absorb the diabetes of others, at the price of aggravating his own.
-By the time you meet him, he has to stay attached to a giant insulin machine to survive, and it's about to fail.
+By the time you meet him, he has to stay attached to a giant insulin machine to survive, and it can no longer keep up the sheer rate of insulin he needs.

 Heroic Sacrifice: It's heavily implied that Charles doesn't survive the Chaos Dunk he performs at the end of the game.